 Scholarship of Excellence

-- Candidates must be enrolled in a college or school that is an institutional member of the Association of Schools of Allied Health Professions.
+- Candidates must be enrolled in a college or school that is an institutional member of ASAHP.

 - Candidates must have successfully completed at least one term (quarter, semester, trimester, etc.) at that institution.

-- Candidates may be enrolled in any health discipline except those in the MOD-VOP group.
+- Candidates may be enrolled in any health discipline except those in the MOD-VOPP (medicine, osteopathy, dentistry, veterinary medicine, optometry, podiatry, pharmacy) group.